Draupadi Murmu is all set to be the 15th President of India, the first Tribal President, and the country’s second female President.

 Overcoming all odds, she earned her Bachelor’s degree in Arts from Ramadevi Women’s College in Bhubaneswar.
 Before entering politics, she served as an honourary assistant professor in the Shri Aurobindo Integral Education and Research, Rairangpur.
 Later, she was appointed as a junior assistant in the irrigation and power department in the Odisha government.

 During the Bharatiya Janata Party and Biju Janata Dal coalition government in Odisha, she was the Minister of State with independent charge for Commerce and Transport from March 6, 2000 to August 6, 2002 and Fisheries and Animal Resources Development from August 6, 2002 to May 16, 2004.
 She was former Odisha Minister and an MLA from Rairangpur assembly constituency in the years 2000 and 2004.

 She served as an MLA in the Odisha Legislative Assembly twice.
 She served as Minister of State.
 In 2007, she was bestowed the Nilakantha Award for Best MLA by the Odisha Legislative Assembly.
 She has served as the National Executive Member and State President of the BJP’s ST Morcha.

 She won in 2009, even as the BJP paled against the estranged BJD.
 Before she became an MLA, Murmu joined the BJP in 1997 and was elected as a councilor in the Rairangpur Nagar Panchayat.

-Murmu is likely to file her nomination for the upcoming presidential election on June 25.
-The voting for the Presidential poll is scheduled to be held on July 18 and counting to be held on July 21.
+Murmu filed her nomination for the presidential election on June 25.
+The voting for the Presidential poll took place on July 18 and they were counted on July 21.